behreajj/CamZup/README.md

 Many core Processing functions are marked `final`, meaning they cannot be extended and modified by classes in this library; many fields are marked `private` meaning they cannot be accessed and/or mutated.
 This is the one of the reasons for the differences noted above.

-## Programming, Mathematical Conventions
+## Programming, Math Conventions

-With the exception of `null`-checking, the goal of this library not to throw exceptions, but to create.
+`null`-checking excepted, the goal of this library is not to throw exceptions, but to create.
 For that reason some liberties have been taken with mathematics.

 - Component-wise multiplication between two vectors -- mathematically incorrect -- is assumed to be a shorthand for the multiplication of a vector or point with a non-uniform scalar, which would more appropriately be stored in a matrix.
 - `Utils.acos` and `Utils.asin` clamp the input value to the range `-1.0` to `1.0` so as to avoid exceptions.
 - As with Python, JavaScript and OSL, `x != 0` is `true`; `true` is `1` and `false` is `0`.
 - Where possible, `Vec2`, `Vec3` and `Vec4` parallel GLSL's `bvec`.
 Examples include: `Vec2 c = Vec2.lt(new Vec2(false, true), new Vec2(true, true));` and `boolean d = Vec2.any(c);`.
 - As with shader languages, I try to protect against divide-by-zero errors whenever possible.
 Though mathematically incorrect, `div(x, 0.0) = 0.0` ; in consequence `fmod(x, 0.0)` and `mod(x, 0.0)` return `x`.
 - The [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) (`lerp`) method in this library uses the formula `(1.0 - t) * a + t * b`, not `a + t * (b - a)`.
 Processing uses the latter.
 Furthermore, Processing's `lerp` is unclamped by default.
 This library Includes a clamped and unclamped version of `lerp`; clamped is assumed to be the default.
 - I break with GLSL convention when it comes to easing functions.
 The step provided to easing functions is always a scalar (a `float`).
 There are no `step`, `smoothstep` and `linearstep` functions which generate the step to be supplied to `mix`. `mix` is, however, is defined in relevant classes.